openHPI/codeocean/docs/LOCAL_SETUP.md

 # Local Setup

-If available, we prefer a native setup for best performance and less technical issues.
+For security reasons the Vagrant setup is recommended.
+But the native setup provides best performance and less technical issues.
 Please see below for some details.

 ## Vagrant